kevlu8/copypasta/README.md

 ## What does it do?

 Gets a random top copypasta from today and sends it to the channel.
+Prefix is ':'

+Also contains many other commands, find them with ':help'